carkopf/starter-hugo-academic/content/slides/antwerp.md

 - Worry that they talk past each other because there are two kinds of belief
 - A superficial kind which we will retain no matter what neuroscience discovers, and another, superficialist kind which may diverge from our folk habits of attitude ascription
 - We can have both, you might think.
 Mandelbaum can give us reasons to think that mental representations that cause behavior are propositional, and he wants to call them belief.
 Schwitzgebel thinks lots of what we will insist on calling belief is probably not so clearly defined in the brain.
-- So they are taling past.
+- So they are talking past.
 - But now consider trumping cases.
 This reveals that they are not merely talking past each other.
 With respect to trumping, the views are in direct competition.
 {{% /speaker_note %}}